cytomining/CytoTable/docs/source/architecture.data.md

 - __Images__: Image tables generally include data about the image itself, including metadata.
 - __Compartments__: Compartment data tables (such as Cytoplasm, Cells, Nuclei, Actin, or others) includes measurements specific to an aspect or part of cells found within an image.

-### Identifying or Key Values
+### Identifying or Key Fields

-Identifying or key values for image and compartment tables may include the following:
+Identifying or key fields for image and compartment tables may include the following:

 - __ImageNumber__: Provides specificity on what image is being referenced (there may be many).
 - __ObjectNumber__: Provides specificity for a specific compartment object within an ImageNumber.
 - __Parent_Cells__: Provides a related Cell compartment ObjectNumber.
+This field is canonically referenced from the Cytoplasm compartment for joining Cytoplasm and Cell compartment data. (see [Cytoplasm Compartment Data Relationships](architecture.data.md#cytoplasm-compartment-data-relationships) below for greater detail)
 - __Parent_Nuclei__: Provides a related Nuclei compartment ObjectNumber.
+This field is canonically referenced from the Cytoplasm compartment for joining Cytoplasm and Cell compartment data. (see [Cytoplasm Compartment Data Relationships](architecture.data.md#cytoplasm-compartment-data-relationships) below for greater detail)

+## Relationships

 ### Image Data Relationships